 The Netherlands international was viewed as the heir to Dennis Bergkamp in north London and showcased his creative talents during an impressive 2008/09 season, scoring 20 goals in all competitions for the Gunners and finishing as the joint-leading assist provider in the Premier League, his 10 goals provided level with Chelsea’s Frank Lampard.

-It was a switch to a centre-forward role that truly unlocked the potential in Van Persie however, his final season at the Emirates amongst the greatest individual seasons in Premier League history.
+It was a switch to a centre-forward role that truly unlocked the potential in Van Persie however, his final season at the Emirates among the greatest individual seasons in Premier League history.

 Van Persie scored 30 goals in 38 appearances to win the Premier League’s Golden Boot alongside a PFA Player of the Year and FWA Footballer of the Year double, before signing for Manchester United in controversial deal in search of major honours.